Malik Gabdullin: World War II

-In 1941–1945 he participated in the Great Patriotic War as part of the Panfilov Division.
+From 1941 to 1945 he fought in World War II as part of the Panfilov Division.

 In January–March 1942, in the battles near the town of Kholm, Novgorod Region, Gabdullin led a group of soldiers.
 In a battle with the prevailing enemy forces, they knocked out 2 tanks with grenades, inflicted heavy losses on the enemy and captured 12 people.
 Gabdullin was wounded in battle, but did not leave the battlefield.
 For this feat, senior political instructor Malik Gabdullin was awarded the title of Hero of the Soviet Union by the Decree of the Presidium of the Supreme Soviet of the USSR dated 30 January 1943.